What is PLM Software?

 PLM software fulfils the roles of many software packages: accounting management, CRM software, project management, ERP.
-Everything is synthesized in the same scalable and configurable software solution.
+Everything is synthesised in the same scalable and configurable software solution.
 You access the tool's interface from a web browser, use the different modules, and access the product sheets.

 Very versatile, it helps you to manage the design while providing you with an essential insight into the different processes.
 Thanks to precise analyses and cross-referencing of information, you save time, avoid unnecessary tasks and reduce your production costs.

-PLM management software optimizes your new product development process and makes them more competitive while improving quality.
+PLM management software optimises your new product development process and makes them more competitive while improving quality.
 This management tool also manages the material, human and information security aspects while complying with the various regulations.